Javascript is not enabled.

 Why

 Getting at least 150 minutes of moderate-intensity aerobic exercise per week is important for overall health, according to the Centers for Disease Control and Prevention.
 Starting with a manageable walking routine and tacking on a bit more every so often can help you reach this goal.
-Even modest increases in your steps may lead to greater health benefits.
-Among almost 80,000 older adults followed for close to seven years, those who walked 3,800 steps a day had a 25 percent lower risk of developing dementia than those who walked infrequently.
-Getting up to 9,800 steps in a day offered the optimal risk reduction, according to a 2022 report in JAMA Neurology.
+Even modest increases in your steps may lead to greater health benefits, per a study published in the Journal of Affective Disorders in 2026.
+The study followed more than 80,000 older adults, average age 62, for close to seven years.
+Those who logged at least 4,800 steps a day and took up to 6,500 additional steps doing everyday activities like running errands had a lower risk of dementia, depression, anxiety and sleep problems than those who walked infrequently.